Memorization Dynamics of Fill-in-the-Middle Pretraining

 Key Points

-- Verbatim recall under FIM is prefix-dependent.
+- Verbatim recall under FIM training increases linearly with repetitions.

 Article Excerpt